SkroxiousDM/SkroxiousDM/docs/7.House_rules/Wounds_and_Vigor.md

 ## Vigor

 Your stamina and ability to evade enemy attacks is your Vigor points.
 It's equal to your hit points.
 Anytime you take damage, subtract that amount from Vigor.
+This represents the expenditure of stamina, luck and reflexes to avoid a lethal blow
 #### Vigor = Hit Points

 ## Wounds